Medicine Student Programs

 MEDECK 616 – Advanced Clinical Dermatology

+Open ONLY to students applying for a residency in Dermatology.
 This is an advanced dermatology elective; each student will focus on one or two of four areas, which will be determined prior to starting the rotation.
 These areas are: Dermatologic Surgery, Dermatopathology, Pediatric Dermatology, or Advanced Medical Dermatology.
-The rotation will be tailored to the student’s interest whenever feasible.
+The rotation will be tailored to the student's interest whenever feasible.
 Prerequisite: General dermatology at your home institution.
 If there is no such rotation at your home institution, an equivalent rotation at another rotation will be considered.
 Verification must be uploaded to VSAS, and can be in the form of transcript, copy of grade, or letter of verification from course director.

 Goals & Objectives: